-DanMachi Season 2 Not On Netflix, CrunchyRoll: Sequel Of Is It Wrong to Pick Up Girls In A Dungeon?
-On Amazon
+'DanMachi' Season 2 Won't Release On Netflix, CrunchyRoll, Or Hulu: Where To Watch 'Is It Wrong to Pick Up Girls in a Dungeon?
+Sword Oratoria'

-Season 2 of immensely popular Japanese anime Is It Wrong to Pick Up Girls in a Dungeon? will soon debut in Japan.
-Incidentally, the sequel with the tagline “Sword Oratoria” of DanMachi will be streamed exclusively by Amazon on its digital streaming channel reserved for anime.
+Season 2 of immensely popular Japanese anime, Is It Wrong to Pick Up Girls in a Dungeon?, will soon debut in Japan.
+Incidentally, the sequel with the tagline, “Sword Oratoria” of DanMachi, will be streamed exclusively by Amazon on its digital streaming channel reserved for anime.
 Besides the confirmation about DanMachi Season 2 exclusive streaming rights, Amazon’s Anime Strike channel also confirmed quite a few popular anime series that are being made available for North American anime fans.

 Amazon’s Anime Strike Announces Full Spring Lineup, Premiere Dateshttps://t.co/P4dOpFUkmY pic.twitter.com/qLHBo3Qhy3